toov00/HYPERLIQUID_AI_TRADING_AGENT/README.md

 **Features:**
 - Real-time market monitoring via WebSocket
 - AI-powered analysis using Groq's free API (Llama 3.1)
-- No API costs - completely free to use
+- No API costs, completely free to use
 - Personalized recommendations based on your trading style
 - Discord and Telegram alert integration
 - Opportunity scoring (0-10 scale)